DrakeRyzer/SW5e-Episode-2/4-ExpandedContent/03-Archetypes/index.md

 Lastly, while bonded and within 10 feet of you, your beast companion gains a bonus to ability checks, armor class, attack rolls, damage rolls, and saving throws equal to half your Critical Analysis ability modifer (minimum of +1).

-This radius increases to 30 feet at 11th level,<br> and 60 feet at 17th level.
+This radius increases to 30 feet at 11th level, and 60 feet at 17th level.

 <!--- <img src='https://www.gmbinder.com/images/AlnLVfr.png' style='position:absolute;bottom:-19px;right:-20px;width:800px;z-index:1000;' /> --->